Close Menu

 Eric Agyeman-Duah

-I obtained a master degree in Molecular Medicine from the University of Ulm, Germany (2020), and a BSc. in Biochemistry from Kwame Nkrumah University of Science and Technology, Ghana (2016).
 Currently, I am working on engineering robust microbial strains with enhanced capacity to produce biofuels and chemicals from low-cost agricultural residues.
 I am using the CRISPR/Cas system to construct target microbial strains.
+Asides research, I have a huge passion for soccer, rap music, and watching historical movies/documentaries.

 Marian Awaga-Cromwell

 My research focuses on using the CRISPR/Cas 9 to engineer microbial strains that can efficiently utilize cheap feedstocks to produce succinate.
+When I am not engaged in research, I enjoy reading, photographing landscapes and scenery, and taking walks.

 Adan Gonzalez

-Undergraduate Student
+Undergraduate Reseacher

+I am an undergraduate studying food science.
+My career goals include innovation and new product development of healthier and sustainable foods.
 When not studying or in the lab, you can find me working out or hanging out with my friends.
 I enjoy lacrosse and basketball and watching movies.

-Undergraduate Student
+Undergraduate Reseacher

 Steven Hsieh

-Undergraduate Student
+Undergraduate Reseacher

+Currently, my research project aims to improve the production of 1,2-propanediol by Clostridium tyrobutyricum, mainly through engineering its fermentation pathways.
 Outside the lab, I enjoy cycling, running, and playing/watching football (soccer)!
 I also have several music-related hobbies, such as playing the piano and singing in a barbership quartet!

 News